 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in an increasingly interconnected world.
 Students pursuing the Interdepartmental major in History and AAADS often pursue language study and other coursework through the following exchange programs:

 Adelaide - Australia